akshayjoshi2000/assessment_vv/README.md

 2. Right-click on `testng.xml`.
 3. Select **Run As > TestNG Suite** from the context menu.
    - This action will execute all tests defined in `testng.xml` in the specified order.
+4. This is a Demo, make sure There is no `AutoFlip` already created
 ---

 ## Page Objects